PORT OF KOBE JAPAN INVITATION

 HISTORY & CRUISE SHIPS

-On the First of January,1868, (3rd of Keio era) 21 salute cannon from the foreign ships, British and others’, at anchor in the harbor, roaring and echoing between the Mountains of Rokko, celebrated the opening of the Port of Kobe to the world.
-Since this moment, attracting people from all over the world, exchanging goods, the Port of Kobe has become the portal of Japan open to the world, those interchanges have built up the unique, open, bright and so-called Haikara culture of Kobe.
-Through the Meiji, Taisho, Showa, Heisei Era to Reiwa Heisei, owing to the tremendous efforts of the people of past ages and to the affection to the Kobe by current people, enterprises, also overcoming disasters like war and earthquake, the Port of Kobe has been established prosperously.
+On the First of January,1868, 21 salute cannon from the foreign ships, British and others’ at anchor in the harbor,echoed through the Mountains of Rokko and celebrated the opening of the Port of Kobe to the world.
+Since this moment, the Port of Kobe has been a gateway of Japan that attracts people and goods from all over the world and such international exchanges have built up the unique, open, bright and so-called Haikara culture of Kobe.
+Through the Meiji, Taisho, Showa, Heisei and Reiwa Era, the Ports has overcome disasters like war and earthquake and prospread as today, thanks to the tremendous efforts by the predecessor and the affection attached to Kobe by the present people and companies.

 HISTORY OF KOBE PORT